What is CryptoLocker ransomware and how to protect against it

 CrowdStrike Falcon Insight is a suitable cybersecurity package for combatting ransomware, such as CryptoLocker.
 This is because it operates on two levels with a very strong local agent on each endpoint, which is a fully independent anti-virus system.
 A cloud service gathers reports from these endpoint units for threat hunting, creating a private threat intelligence network.

 Insight includes response capabilities.
-IT can isolate a computer from the network to stop a virus from spreading.
-It is also able to block communications with suspicious IP addresses and suspend user accounts.
+It can isolate a computer from the network to stop a virus from spreading.
+The tool is also able to block communications with suspicious IP addresses and suspend user accounts.

 Who is it recommended for?

-This package is recommended for mid-sized and large organizations.
+This package is recommended for mid-sized to large organizations.
 The endpoint unit, called Falcon Prevent is available for purchase individually.
 The Insight option adds on a cloud-based SIEM to that.
 You can easily expand coverage by installing Falcon Prevent on another computer.
-However, the price of that system is out of the reach of small businesses.
+However, the price of that system could be out of reach for small businesses.

 Pros: